Best open-source alternatives to Miro

 Miro provides infinite canvas whiteboards with sticky notes, diagrams, templates, and real-time multiplayer for distributed teams.
 It is widely used for workshops, sprint planning, and visual brainstorming.
 Data residency requirements and per-seat costs at scale motivate teams to look at open-source alternatives.

-- infinite canvas-based whiteboard
+- infinite canvas whiteboard

 - hand-drawn style